 Most questions qualify as "closed" if they use fixed responses or pre-determined answer options:

-You can also add "Other (please specify)" without losing the benefits of having a closed-ended question while also allowing your respondents to provide more qualitative insights.
+You can also add "Other (please specify)" to keep the benefits of having a closed-ended question while also allowing your respondents to provide more qualitative insights.

-Open-ended questions invite detailed responses in the respondents' own words.
-They're ideal for qualitative data: discovering language, uncovering edge cases, and getting direct insight into motivations.
+Respondents can provide detailed responses to open-ended questions in their own words.
+They're ideal for qualitative data, where you discover language, uncover edge cases, understand sentiment, and get direct insight into motivations.

-Closed-ended questions produce quantitative data: structured data you can count, chart, and run statistical analyses on.
-They're better when you need to collect data consistently from many survey respondents, especially in large-scale surveys.
-They're also often referred to as quantitative questions.
+You get quantitative data from closed-ended questions, which is structured data you can count, chart, and run statistical analyses on.
+They're ideal when you need to collect consistent data from many survey respondents, especially in large-scale surveys.
+You may also have heard them referred to as quantitative questions.

 Combining open- and closed-questions is common practice in a survey, but can be especially powerful if you have one immediately following the other.

-A common pattern is to have a closed-ended metric question just before an open-ended follow-up, for example:
+For example, try adding a closed-ended metric question just before an open-ended follow-up:

-That pairing gives you quantifiable data for trend reporting, plus qualitative depth for explaining why trends in the data, which makes it especially powerful if you're asking the same group this question in repeated surveys.
+That pairing gives you quantifiable data for trend reporting, as well as the qualitative depth to explain the trends in the data, making it especially powerful if you're asking the same group this question across repeat surveys.

 It's also a practical way to apply sentiment analysis later to open text, without making every question require careful analysis.